 It’s always wise to get your credit in tip-top shape before mortgage shopping.
 A good credit score will help you snag the best possible interest rate available.
 This may take a few months (or longer!).
 So it’s wise to start cleaning up your report as soon as you can if needed.

-Finally, if you are saving to buy your first home, a great tool to track your finances is Personal Capital’s free financial dashboard.
+Finally, if you are saving to buy your first home, a great tool to track your finances is Empower’s free financial dashboard.
 Connect your accounts and it will track your spending, saving, and even your investments.